rcardin/value-classes/README.md

 val aFakeBarCode: BarCode = BarCode("I am a bar-code")
 ```

 To overcome this issue we must use the _smart constructor_ design pattern.
-Though the description of the pattern is behind the scope of this article, the smart constructor pattern hides to developers the main constructor of the class, and adds a factory method that performs any needed validation.
+Though the description of the pattern is beyond the scope of this article, the smart constructor pattern hides to developers the main constructor of the class, and adds a factory method that performs any needed validation.
 In its final form, smart constructor pattern for the `BarCode` type is the following:

 ```scala
 sealed abstract class BarCodeWithSmartConstructor(code: String)